U.S. Route 169: Missouri

+The community of Rochester on US 169 in northwest Missouri.

 US 169 exits I-70 shortly after both roads enter Missouri via the Lewis and Clark Viaduct.
 It crosses the Missouri River by the Buck O'Neil Bridge and serves Kansas City Downtown Airport.
 Northbound, US 169 becomes a freeway at 5th Street south of the Missouri River, however southbound it ceases being a freeway north of the airport.
 An at-grade private driveway exists just south of the intersection with Route 9 as well as for airport access.
 At the northern end of the city, an intersection was reconstructed at NE 108th Street in November 2013.
 US 169 is a freeway through I-435.
 This segment is also known as Arrowhead Trafficway, although this road neither passes nor approaches Arrowhead Stadium.

 US 169 is a four-lane rural expressway until it reaches Smithville, where it reverts to a two-lane rural highway.
 In St. Joseph, it forms most of the Belt Highway, a major commercial strip on the eastern edge of town, paralleling just inside I-29.
 US 169 angles northeastward out of St. Joseph, passing through many rural communities before exiting Missouri north of Grant City.

 US 169 intersects I-29 three times in Missouri: once in Gladstone, and twice in St. Joseph.